asumrall85/George.2008/README.md

 # George.2008
-I am tired of my wofenusing technoligubagainst me by fucking with my cell phone all the ri.e
+I am tired of my wife using
+technoligubagainst me by fucking with my cell phone all the ri.e